LornBKerr/lbk_library/README.md

 element default values and validity checks for dialog entries, and a number of canned message box dialogs.

-The **gui.ErrorFram** class extends the standard QFrame to provide a simple container for a QLineEdit or QComboBox to indicate an entry error with a 2px Red Border on error without dealing with stylesheets or palette changes on the contained widget.
+The **gui.ErrorFrame** class extends the standard QFrame to provide a simple container for a QLineEdit or QComboBox to indicate an entry error with a 2px Red Border on error without dealing with stylesheets or palette changes on the contained widget.